 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Franz Rummel has survived, dating from 1890:
+One letter from Tchaikovsky to Franz Rummel has survived, dating from 1890, and has been partly translated into English on this website:

-One letter from Franz Rummel to Tchaikovsky, dating from 1892, has survived in the archive of the Tchaikovsky House-Museum at Klin — published in a Russian translation only in: (1970), p.
+One letter from Franz Rummel to Tchaikovsky, dating from 1892, is preserved in the archive of the Tchaikovsky House-Museum at Klin, and was published in a Russian translation only in (1970), p.
 72.